naralakamsani/Image-Classifier/README.md

 # Image-Classifier

 ### Project Overview
+- Load and preprocess an image dataset of fowers
+- Train the image classifier on your dataset of flowers
-- I trained an image classifier to recognize different species of flowers.
+- Use the trained classifier to predict image content
-- I made a command line application that can be trained on any set of labelled images.
-Here my network will be learning about flowers.
+- Create a command line application that can trained on any set of labeled images, and make predictions

 ### Data
 - The data used specifically for this assignment are a flower database(.json file).
 It is not provided in the repository as it's larger than what github allows.